Welcome to today's edition of the Rush 24-7 podcast.

 Obama is cold enough to spread the wealth.

-Well, by the way, Castro endorsed him again today, and the Communist Party USA has a story at today.
+Oh, by the way, Castro endorsed him again today.

-Yesterday was um, and I will not lose my place.
+Yesterday was, and I will not lose my place.

-For over a decade now, the Nag's Love Your Body campaign has countered the unrealist unrealistic beauty standards, gender stereotypes, and sometimes harmful messages.
+For over a decade now, the NAGS Love Your Body campaign has countered the unrealistic beauty standards, gender stereotypes, and sometimes harmful messages.

-We are constantly bombarded by media's ideals of what beauty should be, said the Nag Foundation president Kim Gandhi.
+We are constantly bombarded by media's ideals of what beauty should be, said the NAG Foundation president Kim Gandy.

 Said, hey, you've been on the bandwagon to attack Palin.